info@ppsa.theplt.org.uk

 Skills and Knowledge Overview

-Below is the link for our skills and knowledge planner for our Autumn one an two terms.
+Below is the link for our skills and knowledge planner for Autumn 1/2.

 It shows everything we will be learning and exploring in the curriculum.